ccpintoiu/data-journey/CDC/README.md

 ## Import a SQL file into MySQL

-Open a file named create_mysql.sql in vim or your favorite editor, then copy the text below into your file:
+Next, you will copy create_mysql.sql file below into the Cloud Storage bucket you created above, make the file accessible to your Cloud SQL service account, and import the SQL command into your database.

 ```
 CREATE DATABASE IF NOT EXISTS database_datajourney;
 USE database_datajourney;

 CREATE TABLE IF NOT EXISTS database_datajourney.example_table (
-event_timestamp timestamp,
+event_timestamp integer,
 event_name varchar(255),
 user_pseudo_id varchar(255)
 );